MonolithProjects/action-molecule/README.md

 ## Usage

-To use the action simply create an `yaml` file in `.github/workflows/` directory.
+To use the action simply create a `yaml` file in `.github/workflows/` directory.
+See the examples below.
-If you want to test your Ansible tags, use `converge` molecule command and ansible tags.

 ### Basic example